Case Study: A Long-Range Pipeline Inspection

 Pipe diameter is another issue that arises, as reduced space and area can compromise the outcome.

-After evaluating the risks of a long-range inspection, Nexxis suggested the VT150™ Long-Range Crawler, which is the only system of its kind available in the Southern Hemisphere.
+After evaluating the risks of a long-range inspection, Nexxis suggested the inline Long-Range tracked crawler, which is the only system of its kind available in the Southern Hemisphere.

 To ensure Nexxis meet the customers outcomes on distance and not knowing the conditions of pipe internals, it was decided to install a spring-loaded traction enhancement kit and run the system in its inline configuration.